SEE-U Agro-eco/Food Systems

 Summer 2017 (July 3rd–August 11th)

-SEE-U Agro/Food Systems: An Immersive Educational Experience in Agro-eco and Food-system Environmental Biology
+SEE-U NYC: Agro/Food Systems, An Immersive Educational Experience in Agro-eco and Food-system Environmental Biology

 Perhaps the single most pressing challenge humanity faces this century is how to sustainably produce and distribute food to an ever growing, increasingly urbanized population.
 Nearly two-thirds of the ecosystems of the world have been converted or are managed to provide food, fuel and fiber for our current population of 7.2 billion people.
 Over 44 percent of land in the U.S., for example, is already under cultivation, yet over 12 million children in our country suffer from hunger and one in seven households suffer from food insecurity.
 By 2050, another two to three billion people will join our population, the majority of them living in urban environments, and considerable research and debate surrounds whether we can sustainably feed humanity without jeopardizing environmental sustainability.